A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Behavioural Evaluation

-In summary, we find that the agent reliably solves tasks with instrumental goals, but is also systematically influenced by goal-like non-functional artifacts.
-We conjecture this could be due to semantic associations between entities and goals that the LLM acquired during training (e.g., collecting keys is common in games), which are not consistently suppressed to account for the provided goal structure.
+In summary, the agent reliably solves tasks with instrumental goals, but is also systematically influenced by goal-like non-functional artefacts.
+We conjecture that this may reflect a conflict between the task goal specified in the prompt and semantic associations acquired during training, such as the common association between keys and progress in games, with the latter not consistently suppressed in favour of the inference-time task goal.